-Decent efforts are also being made to boost the ranks of female partners.
+Decent efforts have been made to boost the ranks of female partners.
 In 2010, the firm announced a new flexible working scheme for its partners - offering them the chance of working a four day week or taking a maximum of 52 days extra holiday a year.
 Whilst open to all partners, the scheme was primarily an attempt to address the gender imbalance at partnership level.
 That said, one lawyer comments that there is "lots of noise but not much action on encouraging women to hold on for partnership